 Yes, w_ndepchl_dv is not currently defined for people who live by themselves (-8), but it is safe to recode the -8 to zero as those who live by themselves have no dependent children living with them.
 We can revise that for the next release of the data.

-#10 Updated by Sarah H about 1 year ago
+#10 Updated by Sarah H over 1 year ago